bertdida/twitter-quote-scraper/README.md

 ## Installation

 1. Download and extract the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone the repository.
-2. Inside the directory open a terminal and run pipenv install.
+2. Inside the directory open a terminal and run `pipenv install`.

 ## Setup